Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 Before using the normalising flows for continuous inference, we test their capabilities of accurately capturing the training data.
 We compare them to the training samples from the population synthesis models as well as to \ac{KDE} representations of the astrophysical models.
 The KDE representations of the astrophysical models give a smooth probability density across $\vec{\theta}$ space.
 They are only used to construct these distributions at the points in hyperparameter space where we have population synthesis results, i.e., $\{\chib^{\mathrm{*}},\alphaCE^{\mathrm{*}}\}$.
 Our \ac{KDE} implementation is consistent with the \ac{KDE} model representations used in \cite{zevinOneChannelRule2021} and \cite{Cheng:2023ddt}.
 Comparing the two methods enables us to examine the robustness of our results to the approach used to represent the populations.

 An example of the samples drawn from the trained normalising flows in $\vec{\theta}$-space is shown in Figure~\ref{fig:flowmodelcorner}, alongside samples from KDE and the training samples.
 The trained normalising flow captures the primary features of these distributions, including both the marginal features and the correlations.
 Both the KDE and the normalising flow struggle to capture the density of sharp features, such as the height of the spike in $\chi_{\mathrm{eff}}$.
-However, the increased flexibility of the normalising flows compared to KDEs mean that this feature is in general better matched by the normalising flow than the KDEs across the training populations.
+However, the increased flexibility of the normalising flows compared to KDEs mean that this feature is in general better matched by the normalising flow than the KDEs across the training populations, as shown in the inset plot of Figure~\ref{fig:flowmodelcorner}.

 One difference observed between the normalising flow and the training samples is in the discrete bands observed at high redshifts.
 These are artefacts of the population synthesis models being generated at discrete lookback times before being combined.
 This binning in lookback time is not an astrophysically expected feature in true populations.
 The normalising flow, however, smooths over the binning present in the models in the high redshift tails.
 This is a by-product of the normalising flow not having sufficient flexibility (given the network architecture) to pick up on more complicated features, and this feature only being present in the tails of the distribution with few training samples.
 This smoothing means that the normalising flows effectively interpolate over simulations at different lookback times at this \ac{GW} observable level.